BatmansButler/GECO-Proposal/project-plan.md

 ## Features
 The release offers a simplified product experience that allows users to:

+- Plan and manage their estate
   - Create or sync wallets using our web application
   - Deposit and manage funds in an Alfred wallet
   - Define beneficiaries and executors
-- Set up liveliness monitoring method and parameters
   - Issue test requests to simulate the inheritance process

+- Generate proof-of-non-activity and proof-of-death
+  - Set up 'liveness' monitoring method and parameters
+  - Onboard users with KYC if using monitoring that requires collecting PII and transmitting it to a third party
+  - Set up third party monitoring, if required
+  - Offer payment options and accept payment for premium monitoring services, including recurrent payment processing and handling of payment exceptions

+- Access inherited assets

+## Other goals
 - Integration of the inhertance functionality as a Gnosis Safe app

-## Other goals
 - Refine the product and pricing strategies
 - Refine the marketing and messaging about the product